CAPS Doctoral Internship Program (CDIP)

 About the CAPS Doctoral Internship Program

 The CAPS Doctoral Internship Program (CDIP) prepares the next generation of health service psychologists to serve as ethical and skilled clinicians in a variety of settings with high degrees of multicultural competence.
-Psychology interns completing their capstone training experiences work as generalists in a university counseling center that serves a large public university.
-Training at CAPS, which is housed within UArizona’s nationally ranked Campus Health Services, comes with ample and consistent opportunities to collaborate with staff across medical, health promotion, and mental health services within a large interdisciplinary center.
-CDIP was recently accredited by APPIC.
-We plan to have our first intern cohort in 2024!
+Psychology interns completing their capstone training experiences work as generalists in a university counseling center that serves a large public university in the borderlands of the American Southwest.
+Training at CAPS, which is housed within U of A’s nationally ranked Campus Health, comes with ample and consistent opportunities to collaborate with staff across medical, health promotion, and mental health services within a large integrated health center.

 Quick Links: